MightyPork/TinyFrame/README.md

 Frames can be protected by a checksum (~XOR, CRC16 or CRC32) and contain a unique ID field which can be used for chaining related messages.
-The highest bit of the generated IDs is different in each peer to avoid collisions.
+The highest bit of the generated frame IDs is different in each peer to avoid collisions.
-Peers are functionally equivalent and can send messages to each other (the names "master" and "slave" are used only for convenience and have special meaning in the demos).
+Peers are functionally equivalent and can send messages to each other (the names "master" and "slave" are used only for convenience).

 The library lets you register listeners (callback functions) to wait for (1) any frame, (2) a particular frame Type, or (3) a specific message ID.
-This  high-level API lets you easily implement various async communication patterns.
+This high-level API lets the user easily implement various async communication patterns.

 TinyFrame is re-entrant and supports creating multiple instances with the limitation that their structure (field sizes and checksum type) must be the same.
 There is a support for adding multi-threaded access to a shared instance using a mutex (via a callback stub).

+TinyFrame also comes with (optional) helper functions for building and parsing message payloads, those are provided in the `utils/` folder.

 ## Ports

-A partial port to Python can be found at [MightyPork/PonyFrame](https://github.com/MightyPork/PonyFrame)
+- A partial port to Python can be found at [MightyPork/PonyFrame](https://github.com/MightyPork/PonyFrame).
+- A Rust port is currently in the works.

 ## Frame structure